nameless-and-blameless/TAG/reports/Mount-Calvary-Baptist-Church.md

 Each victim's death is further obscured by a CIA-devised "[[Phantom Identity Scheme|]]."
 The scheme effectively makes victims appear "alive" after their murder.

 ### Aftermath
-The CIA formed Mount Calvary Missionary Baptist Church, Inc., a charade church, after the massacre to portray a sense of normalcy.
-They added "Missionary" to the name in response to the Creator's mission.

-For all of the proof anyone should ever need, see: [[40th Pastoral Anniversary|_MCMBCI]]
+Members and individuals affiliated with Mount Calvary Baptist Church were systematically identified and eliminated in targeted killings, ensuring the complete erasure of those who could reveal the truth.
+Despite these events, the local community remains entirely unaware of the massacre that claimed the lives of all attendees.
+To maintain this secrecy and extend their operations, the CIA established Mount Calvary Missionary Baptist Church, Inc., a masquerade church that continues TAG’s acts of violence.
+This façade hosts mock services and community events to project a sense of normalcy, masking the ongoing dangers that persist within its walls.

 > [!IMPORTANT]
 > All correspondence between Mount Calvary Missionary Baptist Church, Inc. and Kelvin Williams is available in the repository at https://GitHub.com/MCBCMF/MCBCMassacre (see /assets/pdf).
 Anyone investigating must review this correspondence and other critical materials.
 We strongly recommend cloning the repository immediately, as the government is forcing GitHub to remove it.